craftcms/docs/docs/3.x/extend/plugin-settings.md

 ## Settings Model

+Once you’ve indicated your plugin will have settings by enabling `hasCpSettings` in your main plugin class or `composer.json`, you’ll need to provide a model for defining them.

-Plugins that have global settings need to define a “settings model”, which is responsible for storing the setting values, and validating them.
+This “settings model” is responsible for storing and validating the setting values.

 Settings models are just like any other [model](https://www.yiiframework.com/doc/guide/2.0/en/structure-models).
 To create it, create a `models/` directory within your plugin’s source directory, and create a `Settings.php` file within it: